 His promise set him on a mission to prevent and disrupt hate and violence through empathy and storytelling to create a world without violence, victims, and hate.

 Most people doubt or don't believe this is possible so what are the different ways people deal with others?

 What are the different codes or rules possible, ethical or pragmatic, that people use to make decisions?

 Let's consider what these are.
 Many, which have been given different labels.

 The golden rule: Do unto others as you would have them do unto you.

 Almost no one follows it consistently, since there are people that will take advantage of such behavior and there is a limit to most resources.

 Philosopher - K'ung-Tzu (Confucius) was asked his opinion of the golden rule about repaying evil with kindness, he replied.

 The silver rule: Do not do unto others what you would not have them do unto you.

-Mohandas Gandhi and Martin Luther King Jr. Asked there followers not to repay violence with violence, but not to be compliant and obedient either.
+Mohandas Gandhi and Martin Luther King Jr. Asked their followers not to repay violence with violence, but not to be compliant and obedient either.
 Nonviolent civil disobedience.
 It works to a point.
-However, if it is used against those able and willing to harm, there will be injustice.
+However, if it is used against those able and willing to harm, there may be injustice.